seanpmaxwell/React-Ts-Best-Practices/README.md

 ### Structuring components <a name="project-structure-structuring"></a>
 - Name files and folders after the React component they represent.
 File names of single-file components should share the component name.
 - For scalable React apps, I like to use **domain-based** architecture, see the [architecture section](https://github.com/seanpmaxwell/Typescript-Best-Practices/blob/main/README.md#architecture) of the TypeScript-Best-Practices readme for more details about architecture choices.
 - In the `server/`, the _Services_ layer usually refers to business logic while in the client, _services_ usually refers to integration-logic (handling API calls).
-So on the client-side, I've decided to place the business-logic in namespace-object scripts using the name `"Domain Name"+Rules.ts` (i.e. `UserRules.ts`).
+So on the client-side, I've decided to place the business-logic in namespace-object scripts using the name `"Domain Name"+Ops.ts` (i.e. `UserOps.ts`).

 ### Example `src/` folder layout with domain-based architecture <a name="project-structure-example"></a>
 ```yml